AlistairTait12/makers_learning_notes/week_3/week_3.md

 ### Pair Programming advantages
 * Two minds greater than one
 * Bugs, typos and the like spotted earlier
-* Learn from and improve eachothers' mental models
+* Learn from and improve each others' mental models
 * Agreement on ideas can lead to faster progress

 This week I have had some great pairing sessions.
 I have learned that pair programming is an effective way to tackle a project.
 There are several different styles of pair programming.
 The one I focussed on this week is the **Driver/ Navigator** style which is a process whereby one developer takes the keyboard and writes the code (_driver_) and the other instructs on what to write and does the thinking (_navigator_).
 There are other styles which I will no doubt come across during my experience as a software engineer.
 Another style is the tour guide/ tourist style.
 This style is where one (sometimes more senior) dev takes the lead and explains to the other dev things such as what the code is doing (explaining the codebase, the framework or the language) and the other dev learns whatever is being explained to them.
 This style is particularly useful in situations where a newcomer has started at a new organisation, or is still learning how to code and they can be guided by a more experienced dev.